Craziness: The History of Mankind (Part Two)

 Research: Searching for Patterns Behind the Madness

 At some point, the seeker steps back and asks, "Why?"
 Why do teachers contradict themselves?
-Why do coaches drill without explaining the purpose?
+Why do coaches drill without explaining the purpose from the system concept perspective?
 Why do leaders say one thing and do another?

-What follows the why?
-The how, so that the seeker reasonably enters the research for development phase, not in a formal laboratory, per se, but through restless reflection, late-night questioning, internet searches, and piecing together fragments.
+Asking How follows the why question.
+Here, the seeker begins to energise the will to reason and enters the research-for-development phase, not in a formal laboratory, per se, but through restless reflection, late-night questioning, internet searches, and piecing together fragments.

-• Modern seekers.
-In the 1960s, seekers like me turned to philosophy, psychology, and history, searching for frameworks that could explain a world marked by assassinations, wars, and upheaval.
-The nightly broadcast was a textbook in craziness; research became the attempt to decode it.
+• Modern seekers: In the 1970s, seekers like me turned to philosophy, psychology, and history books and tapes to find frameworks that could explain the functionality of a world marked by assassinations, wars, and upheaval.
+What we saw in nightly broadcasts was a textbook in craziness; research became the attempt to decode it.

-• The risk of despair.
-For many seekers, research reveals an even deeper craziness: the realization that systems themselves may be flawed, that society has embedded irrationality into its institutions.
+• The risk of despair: For many seekers, research reveals an even deeper craziness: The realization that existing systems themselves may be flawed, that society has embedded irrationality into its institutions.

 Research is the seeker's third confrontation with craziness: the discovery that madness is not only in individuals but in the structures of culture itself.